why-jay/chcokr-webapp-starter/README.md

 Wait ~2 min.
 Then, inside the `./dist/` directory, you will find an optimized static web app whose starting point is `index.html`.

+### Troubleshooting

+Whenever `npm start` or `npm run build` doesn't work inside the Vagrant VM, `vagrant destroy` is your best friend.
+Then run `vagrant up` to completely reset the VM to the state where `npm start` and `npm run build` were known to work.
+A lot of work has gone into making sure these commands work out of the box.

+If `npm start` or `npm run build` still breaks, then you've discovered a new bug.
+Please report it.

 ## How to deploy